eblerjana/long-read-1kg/prepare-SVarp-callset/README.md

 # Pipeline to create multi-sample VCF from single-sample SVarp calls

 Given single-sample VCFs produced from SVarp calls, this pipeline merges them into a multi-sample VCF.
+For details on how to re-produce the results described here: https://www.biorxiv.org/content/10.1101/2024.04.18.590093v1 , see file `` SAGA.md ``.

 ## Dependencies